codeforequity-at/botium-connector-chatlayer/README.md

 Chatlayer.ai has an asynchronous communication model: the bot response is not part of the HTTP/JSON response, but it is sent to a webhook.
 This webhook is started automatically by Botium, and it has to be registered in Chatlayer first.
 You have to take care that this webhook is available from the public internet.

+#### Confiure the webhook

+There are two possibilities to set up the webhook endpoint.

+###### Proxy server
 Configure the webhook with the capabilities _SIMPLEREST_INBOUND_PORT_ and _SIMPLEREST_INBOUND_ENDPOINT_.
 When starting Botium, the webhook is available at _http://local-ip-address:inbound-port/input-endpoint_.
 If your workstation is not available from public internet, you can use a service like [ngrok](https://ngrok.com/) to make it public:

     > ngrok http 1234

 The webhook is available at _https://something.ngrok.io/input-endpoint_ then.

+###### Proxy server with redis
+Configure the webhook with the capability SIMPLEREST_INBOUND_REDISURL.
+Then start and inbound proxy with `botium-cli`.

+    > botium-cli inbound-proxy

+     redis://127.0.0.1:6379
+     Botium Inbound Messages proxy is listening on port 45100 Botium Inbound Messages endpoint available at http://127.0.0.1:45100/

+To make it public you can use ngrok:

+    > ngrok http 45100

+The webhook is available at https://something.ngrok.io then.

-Register the webhook URL together with a verify token of your choice at [Chatlayer.ai](https://docs.chatlayer.ai/channels/webhook-api).
+If your proxy server is up and running, then you can register the webhook URL together with a verify token of your choice at [Chatlayer.ai](https://docs.chatlayer.ai/channels/webhook-api).

-Create a botium.json with this URL in your project directory:
+Create a botium.json in your project directory:

 ```
 {